adityapaul04/learn-react-js/03_useState_hook_counter/counter/hooks.md

 ## What is `useState`?

 `useState` is a hook that allows functional components to manage state.
 It provides a way to declare state variables and update them within functional components, enabling the use of stateful logic without the need for class components.
+In simple terms, state is like the memory of a component.
+It's information that can change over time, like the current score in a game or the text in a form field.

 ### Syntax: